Tudor period: Edward VI: 1547–1553

-Edward VI of England in the Queen's Drawing Room, Windsor Castle.
+Edward VI in the Queen's Drawing Room, Windsor Castle.

 Although Henry was only in his mid-50s, his health deteriorated rapidly in 1546.
 At the time the conservative faction, led by Bishop Stephen Gardiner and Thomas Howard, 3rd Duke of Norfolk that was oppose to religious reformation seemed to be in power, and was poised to take control of the regency of the nine-year-old boy who was heir to the throne.
 However, when the king died, the pro-reformation factions suddenly seized control of the new king, and of the Regency Council, under the leadership of Edward Seymour.
 Bishop Gardiner was discredited, and the Duke of Norfolk was imprisoned for all of the new king's reign.

 The short reign of Edward VI marked the triumph of Protestantism in England.
 Somerset, the elder brother of the late Queen Jane Seymour (married to Henry VIII) and uncle to King Edward VI had a successful military career.
 When the boy king was crowned, Somerset became Lord Protector of the realm and in effect ruled England from 1547 to 1549.
 Seymour led expensive, inconclusive wars with Scotland.
 His religious policies angered Catholics.
 Purgatory was rejected so there was no more need for prayers to saints, relics, and statues, nor for masses for the dead.
 Some 2400 permanent endowments called chantries had been established that supported thousands of priests who celebrated masses for the dead, or operated schools or hospitals in order to earn grace for the soul in purgatory.
 The endowments were seized (by the king?
 Somerset?) in 1547.
 Historians have contrasted the efficiency of Somerset's takeover of power in 1547 with the subsequent ineptitude of his rule.
 By autumn 1549, his costly wars had lost momentum, the crown faced financial ruin, and riots and rebellions had broken out around the country.
 He was overthrown by his former ally John Dudley, 1st Duke of Northumberland.

 Until recent decades, Somerset's reputation with historians was high, in view of his many proclamations that appeared to back the common people against a rapacious landowning class.
 In the early 20th century this line was taken by the influential A. F. Pollard, to be echoed by Edward VI's leading biographer W. K. Jordan.
 A more critical approach was initiated by M. L. Bush and Dale Hoak in the mid-1970s.
 Since then, Somerset has often been portrayed as an arrogant ruler, devoid of the political and administrative skills necessary for governing the Tudor state.